aws-samples/amazon-textract-enhancer/README.md

 It is straightforward to invoke this APIs from AWS CLI or using Boto3 Python library and pass either a pointer to the document image stored in S3 or the raw image bytes to obtain results.
 However handling large volumes of documents this way becomes impractical for several reasons:
 - Making a synchronous call to query Textract API is not possible for multi-page PDF documents
 - Synchronous call will exceed provisioned throughput if used for a large number of documents within a short period of time
-- If multiple query with same document is needed, triggering multiple Textract API invocation rapidly increases the cost
+- If multiple queries with same document is needed, triggering multiple Textract API invocation rapidly increases the cost
 - Textract sends analysis results with rich metadata, but the strucutres of tables, forms and texts are not immediately apparent without some post-processing

 In Textract Enhancer solution, following approaches are used to provide for a more robust end to end solution.